ArcelorMittal sees modest pickup after deep 2012 loss

 The Luxembourg-based company said global steel consumption - a gauge of the world economy - would grow by 3 percent in 2013 after a 2 percent increase last year, driven by faster growth in Brazil and China, while Europe would not weaken as much.

-The $500 billion (319 billion pounds) a year steel industry slowed sharply last year as a moderation in Chinese growth compounded weak demand in austerity-hit Europe.
+The $500 billion a year steel industry slowed sharply last year as a moderation in Chinese growth compounded weak demand in austerity-hit Europe.
 ArcelorMittal has no operations in China, but like all steelmakers is influenced by trends in the world's largest producer and consumer of the metal.

 China's economy grew at its slowest pace in 13 years in 2012, but a year-end spurt in infrastructure spending and a jump in trade should set it on course for quicker expansion.